Explosion hits Jehovah’s Witnesses meeting in southern India, one killed

 “The explosions occurred seconds after the end of a prayer as part of the day’s event.
 The first blast took place in the middle of the hall.
 Seconds later, two more explosions rocked simultaneously on either side of the hall,” TA Sreekumar, regional spokesperson for the Jehovah’s Witnesses, told mathrubhumi.com.

-Jehovah’s Witnesses, founded in the United States in the 1870s, has frequently been the victim of persecution around the world.
+The Jehovah’s Witnesses sect, founded in the United States in the 1870s, has frequently been the victim of persecution around the world.

-In Russia, the movement has been branded as an “extremist” group despite its pacifist views and hundreds of its followers have been arrested in recent years.
+In Russia, the movement has been branded as an “extremist” group despite its pacifist views, and hundreds of its followers have been arrested in recent years.

 In March, an armed man killed seven people in Hamburg, Germany at a Jehovah’s Witnesses prayer hall.